timmywil/jquery.minlight/README.md

 minLight is meant to create the most common, simple lightboxes that use a customizable fading animation.
 It is also perfectly suited for mobile jQuery projects.

-minLight.min.js (4kb), included in this repo, is compressed with [uglifyjs](https://github.com/mishoo/UglifyJS).
+minLight.min.js (4.3kb/1.8kb gzip), included in this repo, is compressed with [uglifyjs](https://github.com/mishoo/UglifyJS).

 ## Loading minLight